deficollective/deficollective.github.io/content/english/blog/the-great-unmasking.md

 The Others stage has a special status in the framework, operating under a different logic.
 Stage 0, 1 and 2 are based on requirements to be met: if they are, the protocol is awarded the corresponding stage.
 Allocating a stage requires completing a full and exhaustive analysis of the protocol.
 Others, on the other hand, works more like eliminatory criterion: failing on any of the five requirements is sufficient to classify a protocol as Others, without conducting the full analysis (that cannot be conducted until the requirements are met).

-Our goal with this endeavour is not to shame and condemn such protocols, but merely to explicit their decentralization status and provide a more comprehensive overview of the current landscape of blockchain-based financial technology.
+Our goal with this endeavor is not to shame and condemn such protocols but merely to explicit their decentralization status and provide a more comprehensive overview of the current landscape of blockchain-based financial technology.
 If a given protocol, initially classified as Others, was to be updated to meet the Stage 0 or above requirements, our team would be thrilled to update the review.
 Overall, the objective of the DeFiScan team remains to maximize the amount of maximally decentralized protocols, and providing clear unbiased information about decentralization stages is one of the best levers to pull to achieve such a result.

 Expliciting the Others decentralization stage will help to nurture a healthy competition for protocols to reach stage 0 or higher, and thus eventually establish stage 0 as a standard.